m0ru/bak/02a_state_of_the_art.md

 Or, similarly, `ng-show="someBoolVar"` conditionally displays content.

 Note that these template-bindings are bi-directional, i.e. the code in the template can change the values in the model (the template's "scope").
 Additionally, templates/directives can be nested within each other.
-By default, their scopes then use JavaScript's prototypical inheritance [@Inheritanceprototypechain] mechanism, i.e. if a value can't be found on the template's/directive's scope, Angular will then go on to try to get it from the on the one wrapping it (and so on).
+By default, their scopes then use JavaScript's prototypical inheritance [@EcmaScript, sec.
+4.2.1.] mechanism, i.e. if a value can't be found on the template's/directive's scope, Angular will then go on to try to get it from the on the one wrapping it (and so on).
 This allows writing small apps or components where all data-flows are represented and all code contained in the template.
 For medium-sized or large apps however, the combination of bi-directional binding and scope inheritance can lead to hard-to-follow causality, thus hard-to-track-down bugs and thus poor maintainability.

 Also, using scope inheritance reduces reusability, as the respective components do not work in other contexts anymore. <!--TODO {move critique of bi-dir binding and inheritance to later chapter}-->